ONSdigital/tidysheet/README.md

 tidysheet takes messy Excel data and converts it to tidy data with a single value per row, and gives users the ability to control the number and content of descriptor columns.
-It is flexible to changes in schema and the location of data, can handle multiple tables in a sheet, and can add metadata from above tables to descriptor columns (e.g. year, units, and vintage).
+It is resilient to minor changes in schema and the location of data, and settings can be easily updated to account for larger changes.
+It can handle multiple tables in a sheet, and can add metadata from above tables to descriptor columns (e.g. year, units, and vintage).

 This package has been designed for non-coders to be able to just specify